Matty-El/velo-route/README.md

     os.environ.setdefault("MONGO_URI", "Added by developer")
     os.environ.setdefault("MONGO_DBNAME", "Added by developer")
     ```
 4. Run the app: Open your terminal window in your IDE.
-Type python3 app.py and run the app.
+Type python3 app.py to run the app.

 #### Heroku Deployment
 1. Set up local workspace for Heroku